Radius measurement in binary stars: simulations of intensity interferometry: Discussion

 Nowadays, several image-reconstruction algorithms and codes are available \citep{2012A&ARv..20...53B} including developments specific to intensity interferometry \citep{2015MNRAS.453.1999N}.
 In particular, the reconstruction of an image of two stars from simulated data has been demonstrated \citep[e.g., Figures 4--6 in][]{DRAVINS2013331}.
 In this work, however, we suggest that rather than a general-purpose reconstruction of an image of two stars, parameter-fitting of the observable directed towards inferring the system parameters may be useful.
 Parameters that are not of interest but are unavoidable, such as the normalisation of the visibility, can be marginalised out.
 Markov chain Monte Carlo is well suited to this task, and efficient implementations are readily available.
 We used the {\tt emcee} package.

 In this paper we carry out a number of simulations, showing that with sufficient SNR, it is possible to extract both stellar radii, the angular separation between the stars, and linear limb-darkening.
 The SNR of the simulations can be related to source properties, telescope parameters, and observing time (eqns.~\ref{equ:snr} and \ref{equ:specAB}) using well-known expressions for signal and noise in intensity interferometry.
 For example, suppose the spectral brightness times the effective area (eqns.~\ref{equ:snr} and \ref{equ:specAB}) is $10^{-4}\rm\,s^{-1}\,Hz^{-1}$.
-This will be the case for zero-magnitude source and an effective collecting around of about $1\rm\,m^2$, or a 5~mag source and an effective collecting around of about $100\rm\,m^2$, and so on.
+This will be the case for zero-magnitude source and an effective collecting around of about $1\rm\,m^2$, or a 5~mag source and an effective collecting area of about $100\rm\,m^2$, and so on.
 With nanosec time resolution and an observing time of $10^5\rm\,s$ (2--3 nights) the total SNR will be $\sim1000$.
+The total observing time will of course be distributed among many different baselines.
+Thus, there could be 100 baselines obtained through pairs of light buckets and the Earth's rotation, each observed for $10^3\rm\,s$ for SNR contribution of 100, added according to eqn.~\eqref{equ:SNR_total}.

 We consider two possible approaches to parameter-fitting for a binary-star system.

 If the stars have different effective temperatures and hence differently-shaped spectra, and are observed at least two wavelengths, it is possible to separate the visibility contributions of each stars.
 There are several complications to the idea.
 The observable has to be square-rooted while taking into account possible sign changes.
 Moreover, the observations would need to be perpendicular to the line joining the stars, where the visibility is real.
 Then, visibility contributions have to be compared at the same values of dimensionless baseline at two different wavelengths, which will correspond to different lengths of the physical baseline.
 Finally, the visibility separation tends to amplify the noise.
 Nevertheless, the simulations indicate that measurement of both stellar radii is possible by this method.